| Duration: | 15 Day(s) - 14 Night(s) |

 Day 5: Fianarantsoa – Ranohira

-On arrival in Ranohira, we check-in at Isalo Ranch and simply relax to prepare ourselves for the next day of trekking.
+Upon arrival in Ranohira, check in at Isalo Ranch and relax before the next day’s trek.
 [BD]

 Day 6: Ranohira / Isalo National Park